 To say he was looking ‘serene’ would be overegging it.
 ‘Composed’?
 Makes him sound like someone’s sonata.
 ‘At ease’ would probably be the best way to describe Martin Johnson this week as he frowned at the media one last time; at ease with both himself and his decision to retire.

 ‘It’s just totally the right time and the right decision’ he says.
 ‘It’s 100 per cent and there’s no question of coming back.
-I did jokingly say to the boys on some hot Friday afternoon in pre-season when they’re getting a flogging I might come down here with a deckchair and open up a couple of cold beers and an ice cream but they’d kick seven shades of shit out of me so I’m not going to do that.
-Course I’m going to miss the competitive bit of it but I guess if you’re honest you come to the point where it’s time to go, it’s just the time to go and you know it.’
+I did jokingly say to the boys that on some hot Friday afternoon in pre-season when they’re getting a flogging, I might come down here with a deckchair and open up a couple of cold beers and an ice cream but they’d kick seven shades of shit out of me so I’m not going to do that.
+Course I’m going to miss the competitive bit of it but I guess if you’re honest you come to the point where it’s time to go; it’s just the time to go and you know it.’

 So did Martin Johnson define Leicester Tigers or did Leicester Tigers define Martin Johnson?
 Time will tell.
 Inspiring, indomitable, he was an intimidating example and, without any doubt, one of the grumpiest men in world rugby.

 ‘Yeah, his banter is something that’s going to be sorely missed,‘ says Martin Corry.
 ‘We’ll just stick a cardboard cut out of him in the corner of the dressing room and it’ll be like he’s never been gone.’

 ‘It will be odd without him,’ counters Lewis Moody.
 ‘But I’m sure they’ll replace him with someone a lot better looking and much more entertaining.
 Christ, it shouldn’t be difficult.’